junxit/us-congress-bills-112/metadata.md

 - 2012-12-21 — Senate amendment agreed to: Amendment SA 3432 agreed to in Senate by Unanimous Consent.
 - 2012-12-21 — Senate amendment proposed (on the floor): Amendment SA 3432 proposed by Senator Reid for Senator Vitter.(consideration: CR S8377-8378; text: CR S8377-8378)
 - 2012-12-21 — Senate amendment submitted
+- 2012-12-27 — Message on Senate action sent to the House.
+- 2012-12-30 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Ms. Hochul objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was considered as withdrawn.
+- 2012-12-30 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and agree to the Senate amendment to H.R.
+4212.
+- 2012-12-30 — Mr. Terry moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H7448-7450)
+- 2013-01-01 — Considered as unfinished business. (consideration: CR H7530-7531)
+- 2013-01-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-01-01 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by recorded vote (2/3 required): 378 - 37 (Roll no. 657). (text as House agreed to Senate amendment: CR 12/30/2012 H7448-7449)
+- 2013-01-01 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by recorded vote (2/3 required): 378 - 37 (Roll no. 657).(text as House agreed to Senate amendment: CR 12/30/2012 H7448-7449)
+- 2013-01-03 — Presented to President.
+- 2013-01-03 — Presented to President.
+- 2013-01-14 — Became Public Law No: 112-266.
+- 2013-01-14 — Became Public Law No: 112-266.
+- 2013-01-14 — Signed by President.
+- 2013-01-14 — Signed by President.